 - I. Overall win-loss record. - II.
+Head-to-head winner.

-Head-to-head winner. - III.
-Difference in score versus mutual opponents played during the regular season.
+- III.
+Difference in score versus mutual opponents played.
 This is the number of points scored minus the number of points given up.
 Higher is better. - IV.
-Difference in score versus ALL opponents played during the regular season.
+Difference in score versus ALL opponents played.
 This is the number of points scored minus the number of points given up.
 Higher is better. - V. Coin toss at a neutral location with both head coaches and the commissioner present.
 2 out of 3 tosses will confirm the decision.
 The older of the 2 head coaches picks heads or tails.